catarina-p/MasterProject/README.md

 # Master Project

-This repository contains the main files used in Catarina Pires's the Master Project with the CREATE Lab EPFL.
+This repository contains the main files used in my Master's Project with the CREATE Lab EPFL, that took place during the second semestre of the academic year 2021/2022.

+January 2023